jamesarbrown/Beolab-3500-Squeezebox/Stage5 - Wiring Overview/README.md

 ### Removal of B&O Switchmode PSU

 The switchmode PSU onboard the Beolab is controlled via a LM3578 Buck convertor.
 It creates the 5v @ 750mA.
-Initially it was intended to use this however on startup the voltage was found to collapse
+Initially it was intended to use this however on startup the voltage was found to collapse.
+It was suspected the two R039 ohm resistors on pins 6-7 of the LM3578 were arranged to further restrict the output by B&O, but damaged it investigating.

 This is the PSU